Broken Arrow (1996 film)

-Broken Arrow is a 1996 American action-thriller film directed by John Woo, written by Graham Yost, and starring John Travolta, Christian Slater, and Samantha Mathis.
-The film's main themes include the theft of two American nuclear weapons, the attempts of U.S. military authorities to recover them, and the feud between Travolta and Slater's characters.
+Broken Arrow is a 1996 American action film directed by John Woo, and written by Graham Yost.
+The film stars John Travolta, Christian Slater, and Samantha Mathis.
+The plot follows the theft of two American nuclear weapons, the attempts of U.S. military authorities to recover them, and the feud between Travolta's and Slater's characters.
 The film was a commercial success despite mixed reviews.

 Plot

-Major Vic "Deak" Deakins and Captain Riley Hale, pilots in the United States Air Force (USAF), are assigned to a secret exercise flying a stealth bomber with two B83 nuclear bombs.
-After successfully evading Air Force radar, Deakins suddenly attacks Hale and ejects him from the plane.
-Deakins releases the bombs without activating them, then reports that Hale has gone rogue.
-He ejects from the plane, leaving it to crash in a national park in Utah.
+Major Vic "Deak" Deakins and Captain Riley Hale, pilots from Whiteman Air Force Base, are flying a stealth bomber with two B83 nuclear bombs on a secret exercise.
+Deakins suddenly attacks Hale and ejects him from the plane.
+He then jettisons the unarmed bombs, reports that Hale has gone rogue, and ejects, leaving the plane to crash in a national park in Utah.

-A USAF team led by Chief Master Sergeant Rhodes is sent to find the missing warheads, declared as a "Broken Arrow" situation.
-The search team eventually locates the warheads in a canyon, but is ambushed by mercenaries.
-Rhodes tries to disable the warheads but is killed by the other search team survivor, Master Sergeant Kelly, who is serving as a mole for Deakins.
-Deakins arrives and plots his next move with Pritchett, the mercenaries' financier.
-They plan to blackmail the US government with the threat of detonating the warhead in a populated area.
+A USAF team is sent to find the missing warheads, and a "Broken Arrow" situation is declared.
+The team locates the warheads in a canyon, but is ambushed by mercenaries.
+Deakins arrives with Pritchett, the mercenaries' financier.
+They plan to blackmail the United States government with the threat of detonating the warhead in a populated area.

-Hale, who survived the ejection, is arrested by park ranger Terry Carmichael, who had been investigating the unusual events in the park.
-He instead convinces her to help him track down Deakins.
-Deakins' mercenaries commandeer a USAF search and rescue helicopter to kill Hale, but Hale and Terry manage to bring it down.
-The loss of the helicopter forces Deakins' men to continue in Humvees.
+Hale is arrested by park ranger Terry Carmichael, but he convinces her to help him track down Deakins.
+Deakins' mercenaries commandeer a search-and-rescue helicopter to kill Hale, but Hale and Carmichael bring it down, forcing Deakins' men to continue in Humvees.

-Hale and Terry carjack the Humvee with the warheads, escaping to a nearby abandoned copper mine, where Hale starts to disable one, only for Deakins to reveal via radio that he has programmed it so that Hale’s attempts to disarm it will cause the bomb to activate.
-Hale and Terry take the armed warhead down the shaft, where the mine is deep enough to contain the nuclear blast.
-Before they can bring down the second warhead, Deakins' team arrives and secures it.
-After a gun battle deep in the mines, Deakins shortens the countdown of the armed warhead while leaving Hale and Terry trapped.
+Hale and Carmichael carjack the Humvee carrying the warheads, escaping to a nearby abandoned copper mine.
+Hale starts to disable one warhead, but Deakins reveals via radio that he has programmed it so that Hale's attempts to disarm it will activate the bomb.
+Hale and Carmichael take the armed warhead down the shaft, where the mine is deep enough to contain the nuclear blast.
+Deakins's team arrives and secures the second warhead.
+After a gun battle deep in the mine, Deakins shortens the countdown of the armed warhead while leaving Hale and Carmichael trapped.
 They escape via an underground river just before the bomb detonates.
-The bomb's nuclear electromagnetic pulse disables an approaching NEST helicopter, allowing Deakins to escape.
-Deakins then kills Pritchett, having grown tired of his complaints and for straying from the mission plan.
-Terry and Hale track the mercenaries to a motorboat used for transporting the warhead down the river.
-While trying to steal the boat, Terry is forced to hide onboard, while military forces rescue Hale.
+The resulting nuclear electromagnetic pulse downs an approaching NEST helicopter, allowing Deakins to escape.
+Carmichael and Hale track the mercenaries to a motorboat used for transporting the warhead down the river.
+While trying to steal the boat, Carmichael is forced to hide on board, while military forces rescue Hale.